 Non-Volley Zone/Kitchen: On serves, the pickleball may not land in the Non-Volley Zone (also known as the Kitchen) or on the Non-Volley Zone line, as each of these scenarios results in a fault.

 Two-Bounce Rule: When the ball is served, the receiving team must let it bounce before returning, and then the serving team must let it bounce before returning, thus two bounces.
 After the ball has bounced once in each team’s court, both teams may either volley the ball (hit the ball before it bounces) or play it off a bounce (ground stroke).
+This rule is essential because it eliminates the serve and volley advantage.
+By requiring both teams to let the ball bounce once before volleys are allowed, the game becomes more balanced and rallies are extended.

 Out of Order Serves: The serving team must maintain the correct serving sequence.
 Failure to do so results in a fault.